 The PhD programme represents the first main function of CERES, namely, to provide educational opportunities specifically tailored to PhD researchers working in the interdisciplinary field of Development Studies or on issues of development.

-The following programme addresses the first function.
-In this respect, 2020-21 is a year of renewal and innovation for CERES given that we are expanding our PhD course options in response to demand from many PhD researchers and member institutions for more PhD-level teaching tailored to Development Studies, which is the comparative advantage of CERES and where it adds value to its members.
+CERES has been expanding its PhD course offering since 2019.
+We are currently offering eight courses in the 2022-2023 academic year, along with six associated courses organised by Institute of Development Studies at the University of Antwerp (IOB), which are free for PhDs from CERES members.
+This has been in response to demand from many PhD researchers and member institutions for more PhD-level teaching tailored to Development Studies, which is the comparative advantage of CERES and where it adds particular value to its members.

-In addition to its longstanding PhD Training Course oriented towards first-year PhDs, CERES is offering an additional Course for Post-fieldwork PhDs, a one-day Workshop on Research Problems for starting PhDs, as well as two thematic courses (one on ontology and the other on security in fieldwork).
+In addition to its longstanding PhD Training Course oriented towards first-year PhDs, CERES is offering an additional residential Post-Fieldwork Course oriented towards PhDs in the later stages of their degree, a course on Safety and Security during Fieldwork (offered twice, once online and once in person), a one-day Workshop on Research Problems for starting PhDs, and several thematic/methodology courses.
 The course calendar is as follows: